Dealing with challenging negotiators

 Dealing with Difficult Personalities

 We often enter negotiations with a new counterpart with excitement.
 Unfortunately, our high expectations are sometimes dashed when our new negotiating partner exhibits behavior that’s puzzling, upsetting, or downright bizarre.
-A trio of new articles by negotiation scholars offers advice that can help us respond effectively to bargaining partners who threaten to throw us off our game.
+A trio of articles by negotiation scholars offers advice that can help us respond effectively to bargaining partners who threaten to throw us off our game.

 Good news about competitive negotiators

 You are likely familiar with the abundant benefits of negotiating cooperatively—the opportunities for problem solving, mutual gains, and relationship building.
 So, you might be disappointed when you find yourself negotiating with counterparts who seem to be in it only for themselves.
-In fact, self-interested individuals may turn out to be ideal negotiating partners, according to a recent study by Sinem Acar-Burkay, Vidar Schei, and Luk Warlop of the University of South-Eastern Norway published in the journal Group Decision and Negotiation.
+In fact, self-interested individuals may turn out to be ideal negotiating partners, according to a study by Sinem Acar-Burkay, Vidar Schei, and Luk Warlop of the University of South-Eastern Norway published in the journal Group Decision and Negotiation.

 In their study, the researchers paired up business school students for a 25-minute negotiation exercise as buyer and seller.
 Several issues were at stake, with opportunities for mutually beneficial tradeoffs based on parties’ differing preferences.
 Participants assigned to the individualistic condition were told they should be concerned only about maximizing their own profit and should act purely out of self-interest.
 And participants in the cooperative condition were encouraged to maximize joint profit for both themselves and their counterpart.
 Some pairs were made up of two individualists, some included two cooperatives, and some were individualist-cooperative pairs.